majasunghee/IT2810_Art-Gallery/p2/README.md

 In order to make this possible we have (in addition to the default CSS) used media queries to alter the content of the web site so that some of the styling changes when the screen is within the width defined in the media query.
 We have defined two media queries: one for when the screen is about the size of an iphone 6/7/8plus, and one for when the screen is about the size of an ipad pro.
 If the screen is bigger than an ipad pro, the default CSS will be used.
-We made use of google's device toolbar, which let the user preview the web site in different formats, when changing the layout to fit the different screen sizes.

 We have not used viewport in our web design.
 This is because we do not believe it is neccessary to implement support for screens that are smaller and narrower than the ones defined in our media queries.